Niall Logue

-Niall Logue (born 7 August 1995) is a Northern Irish football player who currently plays for Hartford Athletic in the USL Championship.
+Niall Logue (born 7 August 1995) is a Northern Irish footballer who plays as a defender for Oakland Roots in the USL Championship.

 Playing career

 Youth & United States

 Logue played for four years at Institute.
 Logue then moved to the United States in 2014 to play college soccer at Yavapai College in Arizona, where he played for two years before transferring to Ohio State University.

 Derry City & Finn Harps

 On 21 February 2018, Logue joined League of Ireland Premier Division side Derry City.
 He spent part of the 2018 season on loan to Finn Harps before joining them permanently ahead of their 2019 season.

 FC Tucson

 Logue returned to the United States in 2020 to join USL League One side FC Tucson.

 El Paso Locomotive

 On 10 December 2020, it was announced that Logue would join USL Championship side El Paso Locomotive ahead of their 2021 season.

 Loan to Memphis 901

 On 30 June 2021, Logue moved on loan to USL Championship side Memphis 901 for the rest of the 2021 season.